raziore/raziore/README.md

 I want you to know that I'm a very casual person, so is my website.
 When I want to update it, it is updated.
 When I don't, (￣_,￣ ).

+# What is this

+My blog on netlify is linked to this repo for continuous development.[Visit My Blog→](https://ocarno.netlify.app/)

+# Notice

+I'm on campus and, soon there'll be final exams.
+This repo won't update frequently recently.

 # HISTORY